dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     correctness checking gets simpler: one pi talking to itself always knows ground truth and can compare that to what is being communicated.

-  - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennae has to cleanly decode signals --- can be very sensitive to dirty power and cause receive to fail.
-This can be hard to figure out since the fact send "works" means you will assume there is no hardware problem.
+  - Use `put32` and `get32` to read or write the device locations so that the compiler optimization does not blow up your code.

+  - Start by using polling to get device results rather than jumping right into interrupts.

   - Arguable, but keep in mind: While devices have values they should be reset to on restart, it's usually better not to assume them --- either check that's the actual value, or set it explicitly (so, for example, configure can be done twice with different values).

-  - If there are FIFO queues you almost certainly want to clear them so that after a re-config you don't send or receive garbage.
-An easy race condition: enable the device and then clear the FIFOs --- a message from a previous session could arrive.
-You want to clear with the device disabled.

-  - When you write the code, add the datasheet page numbers for why you did things.
-You won't remember.
-Plus, it let's someone (like a TA) look at your code and see why you did something and if it makes sense.

-  - Use `put32` and `get32` to read or write the device locations so that the compiler optimization does not blow up your code.

   - Just because your code ran doesn't mean your code is correct.
     Many device errors are subtle timing issues or not-handling corner cases that happen under high load.
-Or simply produce results (`1724`) that you won't know how to check.
+Or simply produce results that you won't know how to check (is `1724` correct?
+I don't know.)

     A piece of code that ran and didn't crash doesn't at all imply the device code is correct.
 You'll have to read the datasheet